supix/DIploy/README.md

 # Where dependency-injection binding rules have to be put?

 Dependency Injection (DI) is one of the most valuable architectural patterns in software development.
 It encourages clean design, programming towards interfaces (as opposite to implementations), promotes unit testing, greatly improves extensibility.
-Benefits of adopting DI *way of life* are clearly described by [this article](http://kozmic.net/2012/10/23/ioc-container-solves-a-problem-you-might-not-have-but-its-a-nice-problem-to-have/).
+Benefits of adopting DI *way of life* are clearly described in [this article](http://kozmic.net/2012/10/23/ioc-container-solves-a-problem-you-might-not-have-but-its-a-nice-problem-to-have/).

 Anyway, source code organization is not that trivial when using dependency injection within medium/big software projects.
 Some questions arise in this case:
  * where have interfaces to be put?